dvquentincarrel/vim_stuff/README.md

 ## Purpose
-This repo stores my vim config files, along with a list of the plugins used
+This repo stores (n)vim config files, along with a list of the plugins used.

 ## Plugins used
 + [Coc](https://github.com/neoclide/coc.nvim)